Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Not-so-sweet: The ethics of jam and spread brands

 Open up any kitchen cupboard in any house, and you will see favourites for toast toppings.
 Jam, preserves, marmalade, peanut butter, chocolate spread, yeast spread, honey, jellies, margarine, butter, hummus and more… (anyone feeling peckish?)
 However, you may not be aware of the ethical issues associated with these toast topping treats.
 This article will explore the impact of your favourite spreads on the Environment, Animals, and People, helping you to identify the most ethical purchases in your next food shop.
-Head over to our Ethical Jams and Spreads Ratings Table for a comprehensive list of brands stocking everything from vegan chocolate spread, to organic peanut butter, to palm oil-free products…
+Head over to our Ethical Jams and Spreads Ratings Table for a comprehensive list of brands stocking everything from vegan chocolate spread, to organic peanut butter, to palm oil-free products.

 Finding sustainably sourced jam and spreads

 There are many ethical products that you can find online and in supermarkets!
 For instance, why not opt for a vegan chocolate spread instead of Nutella?
 Sweet Freedom offers a vegan chocolate spread certified by The Vegan Society.
-The brand also prides itself on its palm oil free products, with its vegan chocolate spread being completely free from palm oil!
+The brand also prides itself on its palm oil free products, with its vegan chocolate spread being completely free from palm oil.

 If you are interested in palm oil free products, there are many excellent websites that provide a list of the brands that avoid the use of palm oil.
 Check out Ethical Superstore and Products Without Palm Oil.
 Many online supermarkets also have a palm oil free products section, making these products even easier to identify.
+Where palm oil is used, look for products certified by the Rainforest Alliance or carrying RSPO certification — the internationally recognised standard for sustainable palm oil — as these offer the best available assurance of responsible sourcing.

 Organic peanut butter is another ethical product you can find in supermarkets.
 Since organic farming avoids the use of pesticides, organic peanut butter has a lower environmental impact and reduces the risk of soil degradation.
 If you are looking for organic peanut butter, Whole Earth and Meridian are great options.